Back to Blog

 Key Insight

-We built a custom web application we called "The Validator."
-The tech stack was intentionally simple:
+We developed a custom web application named "The Validator."
+The technology stack was designed for simplicity and effectiveness:

-• Backend: Python 3.11 with Flask for the API layer
+• Backend: Python 3.11 with Flask provided the API layer.

-• Matching Engine: RapidFuzz library for fuzzy string matching
+• Matching Engine: The RapidFuzz library facilitated fuzzy string matching.

-• Database: SQLite for local storage (graduated to PostgreSQL later)
+• Database: SQLite served for local storage, later migrating to PostgreSQL.

 1